Lane Caffaro

 Lane Caffaro (born March 5, 1984) is a Canadian former professional ice hockey defenceman who last played for the Hannover Indians in the German 2nd Bundesliga.

-Prior to turning professional, Caffaro attended the Union College where he played four seasons with the Union Dutchmen men's ice hockey team which competes in NCAA's Division I in the ECAC Hockey conference.
+Prior to turning professional, Caffaro attended the Union College where he played four seasons with the Union Garnet Chargers men's ice hockey team which competes in NCAA's Division I in the ECAC Hockey conference.
 In his senior year (2008–09) Caffaro was named to the All-ECAC Hockey First-Team.